Images

 See https://orgmode.org/worg/org-contrib/babel/languages/ob-doc-shell.html

-This method can be used to run any command, programming language and get its output with a specific path or in the user’s PATH environment variable
+This method can be used to run any command, programming language and get its output with a specific path or in the user’s PATH environment variable.
+For example running nushell commands.

 Terminal window